Autumn Ridge AFH in Beaverton, OR

 • pro The park is clean and the people are very friendly.

-• pro The park features a soccer field, a small playground, and a short trail loop, making it nice for an evening walk.
+• pro The park offers a soccer field, a small playground for young kids, and a short trail loop, making it nice for an evening walk.

-• pro The park is well kept, with plenty of space for pets and many activities for kids.
+• pro The park is well kept, with lots of area for pets and many activities for kids, including swings and slides; it also has a pet water fountain.

 • pro The park is very nice and family-friendly.

-• pro The park is a great neighborhood community park with walking paths, basketball, and easy access from multiple directions.
+• pro The park is a great neighborhood community hub with walking paths, basketball, and a playground.

-• pro The park has a huge open field and forest behind it, easily accessible from the neighborhood.
+• pro The park has a huge open field and forested walking trails, easily accessible from the surrounding neighborhood.

-• pro The park is very clean and quiet, with lots of field space for sports and fun play structures.
+• pro The park is very clean and quiet, with lots of field space for soccer or football and fun play structures for kids.

 Cons

-• pro Needles in bark dust and flower beds.
+• pro A reviewer mentions needles in the bark dust and flower beds.

 Review